thomaslorincz/eslint-config-vue/README.md

 # eslint-config-vue
-A reusable eslint config for my Vue projects
+A reusable ESLint config for my Vue projects